YAcademy-Residents/report-style-guide/README.md

 ## Examples:

-### 1. High - The swap and stake mechanisms in OpenMevZapper.sol leave funds in the contract (Jackson)
+### 1. High - The swap and stake mechanisms in OpenMevZapper.sol leave funds in the contract

 Half of the input amount in both `swapAndStakeLiquidity()` and `swapETHAndStakeLiquidity()` is used as the `swapAmountIn` when atomically swapping and staking.
 However, this leaves funds in the contract due to the reserve asset ratio change post-swap.
 See ["Optimal One-sided Supply to Uniswap"](https://blog.alphaventuredao.io/onesideduniswap/) for more information.